gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter5.md

 ## Simulating Joystick

 Simulating a joystick is a common way to implement controls on a touch screen.
 It's not that great on a desktop, however.

-The code is straightforward and an example can be seen with [the book code][4].
+See [this complete example][4].

 [4]: https://github.com/Apress/pro-android-web-game-apps/blob/9e08321ca08e49246f51b1c88bc1ce1ab982aad8/9781430238195_sourcecode_chp05/code/07.joystick.html